harquail/portfolio-wintersmith/contents/portfolio/kindle-mount/index.md

 tags: design, 3d
 ---

 Kindle Mount is a product design prototype for Dartmouth's marching band.
 Marching bands are switching from paper sheet music to tablets.
 They need a reliable way to attach these devices to instruments.
 Our design attaches to a wide range of tablets, using the standard lyre attachment for band instruments.
-Designed with [Marissa Allen](www.cs.dartmouth.edu/~mallen/) in SolidWorks.
-Parts will be injection molded and brought to market in late 2015.
+Designed with [Marissa Allen](http://marissaallen.space) in SolidWorks.
+Parts were injection molded and brought to market in late 2015.

 ![](kindle001.png)
 <div class=left>![](kindle003.png)</div>